 Our Annual Incentive Plan ("AIP") provides for formulaic annual cash incentive awards based on the achievement of pre-set financial and non-financial objectives ("performance measures") designed to drive employee performance to support the annual goals and objectives of the Board.
 The AIP awards are fully at-risk.
-The AIP awards can vary from 0% to 200% of the target AIP award.
+The AIP awards can vary from 0% to a maximum of 200% of the target AIP award.
 The target AIP award for each NEO is based on a percentage of the NEO's base salary.
 The target percentage is established through an analysis of compensation for comparable positions in the Company's peer group and is intended to provide a competitive level of compensation if the Company achieves the performance measures established by the Compensation Committee.
 The Compensation Committee develops the performance measures to be used for the AIP awards and discusses the performance measures with the executive officers.
 The Compensation Committee then sets the performance measures as well as the weighting and performance levels necessary to calculate the AIP awards based on the target AIP for each NEO.
-For 2023, the AIP awards utilized three performance measures - Net Boe Production (Sales), Internal Rate-of-Return ("IRR"), and Net Lifting Costs.
-The Compensation
+For 2024, the Compensation Committee utilized three performance measures for the AIP awards - Net Boe Production (Sales), Internal Rate-of-Return ("IRR"), and Net Lifting Costs.

-Committee utilized Net Boe Production (Sales) as a performance measure because proceeds from the sale of our production are essentially all of our revenues, it is a strong indicator of a company's performance in the E&P industry and is widely used by the market to evaluate companies in our industry.
-IRR was used as it is an important measure of a company's capital discipline and success in operations.
-Finally, the Compensation Committee used Net Lifting Costs as a financial measure because it is an indicator of a company's efficiency and ability to control expenses.
+- Net Boe Production (Sales) was used as a performance measure because proceeds from the sale of our production are essentially all of our revenues, it is a strong indicator of a company's performance in the E&P industry, and it is widely used by the market to evaluate companies in our industry. - Internal Rate of Return ("IRR") was used as it is an important measure of a company's capital discipline and success in operations. - Net Lifting Costs was used as a financial measure because it is an indicator of a company's efficiency and ability to control expenses.

 The total funding level is then modified up or down based on management's progress toward achieving certain HSE objectives (the "HSE Objectives Modifier") established by the Board.
-These HSE objectives were designed to be an overriding aspect of the entire AIP in 2023.
-The Compensation Committee reviewed the Company's progress during 2023 of the HSE objectives.
-Our corporate culture continues to promote environmental stewardship and the health and well-being of all employees; therefore, the Compensation Committee determined that the HSE objectives were achieved and did not reduce or enhance the payouts for 2023.
+These HSE objectives were designed to be an overriding aspect of the entire AIP in 2024.
+The Compensation Committee reviewed the Company's progress during 2024 of the HSE objectives.
+Our corporate culture continues to promote environmental stewardship and the health and well-being of all employees; therefore, the Compensation Committee determined that the HSE objectives were achieved and did not reduce or enhance the payouts for 2024.
+In 2024, the Company's AIP results yielded a bonus pool of 136% of the AIP target.
 More information regarding the performance measures, their weightings, and actual results is provided below.

-AIP PERFORMANCE MEASURES FOR 2023 WEIGHTING THRESHOLD TARGET MAX ACTUAL RESULTS Net Production (Sales) (BOE) 50% 6,012,630 6,846,775 8,216,130 6,613,321 83% 41% IRR (%) 25% 27% 54% 81% 56% 107% 27% Net Lifting Costs (1) (\$/BOE) 25% \$12.42 \$11.20 \$8.96 \$10.61 130% 32% Total 100% 100% HSE Objectives Modifier 100% N/A 100% 200% 100% 100% Total Percentage of AIP Target Earned 100%
+AIP PERFORMANCE MEASURES FOR 2024 WEIGHTING THRESHOLD TARGET MAX ACTUAL RESULTS PERFORMANCE FACTOR Net Boe Production (Sales) 50% 5,950,336 6,611,484 7,933,781 7,191,054 144% 72% IRR (%) 25% 24% 47% 71% 60% 155% 39% Net Lifting Costs (1) (\$/BOE) 25% \$12.05 \$10.95 \$8.76 \$10.89 103% 25% Total 100% - - 136% HSE Objectives Modifier 100% N/A 100% 200% 100% 100% Total Percentage of AIP Target Earned 136%